GrumpyCockatiel/HydeSharp/README.md

 ## Dependencies

 For now my own lib [Raydreams.Common](https://github.com/GrumpyCockatiel/Raydreams.Common) is a dependency as well as [Markdig](https://www.nuget.org/packages/Markdig/).
 These can be factored out if this really took off.

+## License

+MIT for now but I'm not married to this.